 Create a lasting legacy with Rare Disorders NZ

-Leaving a gift in your will is a powerful way to ensure that your legacy continues to support the 300,000 Kiwis living with a rare disorder.
+Leaving a gift in your Will is a powerful way to ensure your values live on and the next generation are supported for years to come.

 Your gift will

-• Support our efforts to ensure equitable healthcare and improved wellbeing for people living with rare disorders.
+• Amplify our voice fighting for equitable healthcare and improved services for people living with rare disorders.

 Decide on the Type of Gift